 Well, this is exactly this kind of learning experience at which peer conference designs like Conferences That Work excel!
 Here’s how Howard Givner described a recent peer conference:

 “…one of the most innovative and eye-opening professional experiences I’ve had.
 Aside from coming back with lots of new tips and ideas, I easily established triple the number of new contacts, and formed stronger relationships with them, than at any other conference I’ve been to.”

 —Howard Givner article: The Un-Conference: Participant-Driven Agenda + Mashup Networking = Relationship Building on Steroids

 Conversations, and the subsequent relationships, are very important.
 Doc Searls, co-author of the Cluetrain Manifesto, wrote a great article about their pivotal role: Building a Relationship Economy.
 Well-designed peer conferences provide an environment that encourages and supports a rich abundance of the initial components of the following sequence:

 “Value” here means the kind of business worth your boss is thinking about: more prospects, new sales, increased customer satisfaction, etc. All the things that translate into funding for your paycheck, profit for your company, and a happy boss.

-So, when your boss next asks you The Question about the participant-driven conference you want to attend, take a deep breath and tell her you expect to make many more business relationships at this event than you would at a conventional conference—relationships that will turn into solid business value for your organization.
-Communicate exactly why you want to go, and explain that participant-driven conferences are much better than traditional events at building sessions around the content that attendees really want.
+So, when your boss next asks you The Question about the participant-driven conference you want to attend, take a deep breath.
+Tell her you expect to make many more business relationships at this event than you would at a conventional conference.
+Relationships that will turn into solid business value for your organization.
+Communicate exactly why you want to go.
+Explain that participant-driven conferences improve event ROI because they are much better than traditional meetings at building sessions around the content that attendees really want.
 Good luck!